All Episodes

 That the memo raises massive concerns.

-And you remember, you have the underlying documents supporting all of this about the legitimacy and the legality of DOJ and FBI interactions with the FISA court.
+And remember, you have the underlying documents supporting all of this about the legitimacy and the legality of DOJ and FBI interactions with the FISA court.

-You know, let's put it this way many of them never cared that Hillary Clinton and her email server.
+You know, let's put it this way: many of them never cared that Hillary Clinton and her email server.

-If you, you know, if anybody, if Donald Trump set up a private server as Secretary of State in a mom and pop shop bathroom to circumvent congressional oversight, and then gets caught, and then the emails get subpoenaed,
+If Donald Trump set up a private server as Secretary of State in a mom-and-pop shop bathroom to circumvent congressional oversight and then gets caught and then the emails get subpoenaed and he deleted 33,000 of them,

-and he deleted 33,000 of them, and then he took the hard drives and he acid washes them with bleach pit, and then he took the devices and busts them up with a hammer, you know that every one of those voices you just heard would be going apoplectic.
+and then he took the hard drives and he acid washes them with bleach pit, and then he took the devices and busts them up with a hammer, you know that every one of those voices you just heard would be going apoplectic.

 They'd be going insane.